📚 College Credit Guide ✓ TransferCredit.org 🕐 8 min read

 How to Pass a CLEP Exam on Your First Try

-This article provides essential strategies for passing the CLEP exam on the first attempt.
+This article provides essential tips and strategies for passing CLEP exams on the first attempt.

 About the Author